tomjoht/simplifying-complexity/_docs/reducing-the-complexity-of-language.md

 ---

 {: .principle}
 Highly technical material often becomes incomprehensible due to the unfamiliar terminology that's simply part of the technical domain.
 Readers who don't already speak the technical language in fluent ways will struggle to make sense of the material.
 To make these highly technical texts more accessible to users of all levels, you can create glossaries, embed definitions in tooltips, provide links for background knowledge, and more.
 As you define your terms, it's helpful to read beyond your company's content and check out how the same terms are used in your competitor's documentation and industry articles.
-The focus on precision with terminology helps keep you aware of usage discrepancies in your docs.
+As you become more aware of terms and their definitions, you will be more precise and careful with language in your documentation.

 ## Unfamiliar terms &mdash; one reason for incomprehensibility

 One reason technical documentation is so difficult to follow is because of the unfamiliar terms and jargon in the content.
 A while ago I was evaluating whether to use Acrolinx, a language linter for tech docs, and I learned that the bulk of configuration for Acrolinx is in building out your own custom dictionary.
 Apparently, identifying your custom terms and incorporating them into Acrolinx's checking logic can take a number of weeks or months.
 The custom terms can account for around half of the terms in your dictionary.

 Unlike most other professional writing disciplines, tech docs are notorious for the amount of specialized terms in their content.
-Not only do we have unique terms related to our products, industry jargon and company-specific terms make their way into docs, driving up their complexity.
+Specialized product terms, industry jargon, and company lingo all make their way into documentation.

-API evangelist Kim Lane recently noted his frustration with an API's language when he encountered an undefined acronym &mdash; "DEG".
+API evangelist Kin Lane recently noted his frustration with an API's language when he encountered the undefined acronym &mdash; "DEG".
 Lane explains,

 > I came across a set of API resources for managing a DEG the other day.
 You could add, updated, delete and get DEGs.
 You can also pull analytics, history, and other elements of a DEG.
 I spent about 10-15 minutes looking around their developer portal, documentation, and even Googling, but never could figure out what a DEG was.
 Nowhere in their documentation did they ever tell consumers what a DEG was, you just had to be in the know I guess.
-The API designer (if that occurred) and developer had never stopped to consider that maybe someone would stumble across their very public API and not know what a DEG was. ([Using Plain Language In Your API Paths](https://apievangelist.com/2018/07/09/use-plain-language-in-api-paths/))
+The API designer (if that occurred) and developer had never stopped to consider that maybe someone would stumble across their very public API and not know what a DEG was. ([Using Plain Language In Your API Paths](https://apievangelist.com/2018/07/09/use-plain-language-in-api-paths/)

-In this case, DEG must have been an acronym specific to the developer's API.
+DEG must have been an acronym specific to the developer's API.
 In these cases, there's really no excuse for not defining your own pet acronyms and unique vocabulary.
 You can't simply make up an acronym and not define it for users (without frustrating them).

 But many times, acronyms and unfamiliar terms are part of a specialized domain.
+For example, Lane wouldn't even pause if he ran across the terms "OpenAPI," "Swagger Codegen," "REST client," or even "three-legged OAuth" &mdash; these terms, probably unfamiliar to those outside of the REST API world, are part of the discourse of his technology landscape.

-As a technical writer, using the correct terms for your knowledge domain and your product is necessary, and those terms are often appropriate for that particular knowledge domain.
+As a technical writer, using the correct terms for your knowledge and product domain is necessary, and those terms (however specialized and exclusive) are often appropriate for that particular knowledge domain.

 To simplify the language, you can't just omit the necessary terminology for the domain or substitute in more friendly names.
 You have to teach the user the right language so they can participate in the conversation.